-The analysis is based on data from a stratified national probability sample of Chinese adults age 20-69 carried out in 1996 (N = 6,090) (for details, see Treiman 1998; Walder et al. 2000; Wu and Treiman 2002).
+The analysis is based on data from a stratified national probability sample of Chinese adults age 20-69 carried out in 1996 (N=6,090); see Treiman (1998), Walder, Li, and Treiman (2000), and Wu and Treiman (2002) for details.
 This is a very high quality survey, with little missing data.
 Except where noted, all the analysis is based on the 5,962 cases with complete data for the variables considered here.
 The basic strategy of the analysis is to estimate a series of OLS regression models predicting literacy from the factors discussed above.
-However, since the data are weighted and clustered, survey estimation procedures are used to obtain correct standard errors (StataCorp 2001, vol. 4: 15-101).
+However, since the data are weighted and clustered, I utilize survey estimation procedures to get correct standard errors (StataCorp 2001:Vol. 4, pp. 15-101).
 I then show a series of graphs highlighting specific results by holding the other independent variables constant (usually at their mean).

 The dependent variable for each of the analytic models is a transformation of a 10-item character recognition test in which respondents were shown each character and asked to identify it by name.
-The items, listed in the order they were presented to respondents, along with the percentage answering correctly, are shown in Table 8.1.
+The items, listed in the order they were presented to respondents, along with the percentage answering correctly, are shown in Table 1.
 The items were chosen from three Chinese dictionaries, representing common words, words of medium difficulty, and difficult words.
-This proved to be a sub-optimal procedure for choosing words since it resulted in a very uneven distribution of difficulty, clustering into what are effectively four categories (see Table 8.2).
-To determine whether the sub-optimal distribution had any important substantive consequences, several transformations of the dependent variable are explored: scores derived from a Rasch model (Weesie 1999); the midpoints of the percentile range for each level of correct responses; and the normal transformation of the percentile scores (Powers and Xie 2000: 202-205), and also estimated an ordered logit model parallel to that reported in Table 8.5.
-All of these alternatives to a
+This proved to be a sub-optimal procedure for choosing words since it resulted in a very uneven distribution of difficulty, clustering into what are effectively four categories (see Table 2).
+To determine whether the sub-optimal distribution had any important substantive consequences, I explored several transformations of the dependent variable (scores derived from a Rasch model (Wessie 1999); the midpoints of the percentile range for each level of correct responses; and the normal transformation of the percentile scores (Powers and Xie 2000:202-205)), and also estimated an ordered logit model parallel to that reported in Table 5.
+All of these alternatives to a simple count of the number of correct responses suggested that the simple count underestimates the importance of place of residence at age 14 for literacy.
+I thus chose the simplest of the transformations, the midpoints of the percentile ranges corresponding to each number of correct responses (see Table 2), as the dependent variable and estimated OLS regression models.
+The regression coefficients can be interpreted as indicating the difference in the predicted percentile (the percentage of respondents with the same or a lower level of literacy) for two respondents who differ by one unit with respect to the corresponding independent variable but are identical with respect to each of the other independent variables.
+For example, in Model 2 of Table 5, each year of additional schooling would be expected to increase the level of literacy by 4.9 percentile points, among people who are identical with respect to father's years of schooling, gender, and place of residence at age 14.